- The Basics -

 Rates are higher than conventional mortgages — typically 1.5–2.5% above.

-The renewal rate structure matters — one lender resets above market at renewal.
-Two reset at market.
-One locks for life.
+Renewal rate structure matters — some lenders reset above market at renewal, some reset to market, and some lock the rate for life.
 This is the question most borrowers never ask — and the most important one.

-Not ideal for short-term use — early repayment charges apply in years 1–11.
+Not ideal for short-term use — early repayment penalties apply, particularly in the first several years, and vary by lender.

-The free tool gives you estimated amounts across all four Canadian lenders based on your age, home value, and location.
+The free tool gives you estimated amounts across all major Canadian lenders based on your age, home value, and location.
 No personal information required.
 No commitment.

 Rates are not displayed — they change too frequently to publish reliably.
 For current rates and a full written lender comparison, book a free consultation.